Illustrated by Sutthiya Lertyongphati.

 There are a number of different ways that self and peer-assessment can be used in the classroom.
 My experience has taught me (the hard way!) that the following tasks work really well:

 - Making corrections to tests and assessments: When any important test or assessment comes up, I don’t think it is appropriate to have students marking these themselves.
-They’ll get it wrong, even with a mark scheme to use, and will be overly generous on themselves and their peers (unless they’ve been trained for a period of time – more on that next).
+They’ll get things wrong, even with a mark scheme to use, and will be overly generous on themselves and their peers (unless they’ve been trained for a period of time – more on that next).
 However, a great activity is to mark the tests yourself, then give the tests back to the students along with a printed or online mark scheme.
 The students could then use a coloured pen to make full and detailed corrections to their test papers.
 You could turn this into an AfL exercise, with students writing down the question numbers they got wrong on the whiteboard, or on an anonymous piece of paper.
 You could then go through these questions afterwards to clear up common misconceptions.
 If you run a regular Learning Journals system (as I currently do), then students could write down the questions and the model answers in their Learning Journals.
 This causes very deep-learning to take place and is great for building long-term memory!

 - Assessing homework, classwork and regular assignments: A great time-saver for teachers.
 Just make sure the kids have access to the model answers.
 Don’t forget to collect the work in too – you need to know that the kids actually did the work you asked them to do.